 If you are suspected of involvement in a crime, or if you have already been arrested, you need experienced legal representation immediately.
 With wise legal counsel, you can avoid making the critical mistakes that could destroy your case and cost your freedom.

-Visit with an attorney to discuss your case.
+Visit with an experienced criminal defense attorney in OKC to discuss your case.
 At the Law Firm of Oklahoma you initial consultation is always free and confidential.
-Submit our online case review form or call to speak with a criminal defense lawyer who can help you.
+Submit our online case review form or call to speak with an Oklahoma City defense lawyer who can help you.